Oliver-Hill00/ECE230L-Lab12/README.md

 the MSB will stay low for half of the counting range, and high for the other half.

 ### 2 - Why does the ring counter's output go to all 1s on the first clock cycle?
-- The ring counter outputs all 1s on the first clock to correct an invalid startup state as all 0's Forcing all 1s ensures the next clock produces a valid one-hot pattern, allowing the ring counter to operate properly.
+- The ring counter is counting down, so all 1's represent the value of 7 when the first clock cycle hits.

 ### 3 - What width of ring counter would you use to get to an output of ~1KHz?
-- The width of the ring counter to use to get an output of ~1KHz would be......
+- The width of the ring counter to use to get an output of ~1KHz would be about 17 T-flipflops